At 13, your child may be able to get a job. If they do and you get FTB, it won't affect your rate. Read more about employment for teenagers and FTB.

 Find out more about applying for a TFN on the Australian Taxation Office website.

 Child Care Subsidy is only available for children up to 13 who aren’t attending secondary school.
-However exceptions are available for children:
+However, exceptions are available for children who are either:

 - 13 and younger attending secondary school

-- 14-18 with disability and attending secondary school.
+- 14 to 18 with disability and attending secondary school.

 Read more about who can get Child Care Subsidy.

 The Child Dental Benefit Schedule (CDBS) covers part or the full cost of some dental services for eligible children.
-For each child, you can claim up to $1,013 over 2 consecutive years.
+For each child, you can claim up to $1,052 over 2 consecutive calendar years.
+The cap amount is indexed yearly on 1 January.
+The increase in cap amount will only apply to a child or teenager who received their first eligible service in that calendar year.

 We’ll tell you if your child is eligible for the CDBS.